Aloha Tower Marketplace

-The Aloha Tower Marketplace is a waterfront shopping center in Honolulu, Hawaiʻi.
-Located at the Honolulu Harbor, the Aloha Tower Marketplace includes several national historic landmarks including the Aloha Tower, Falls of Clyde and Hawaiʻi Maritime Center.
+The Aloha Tower Marketplace is an open-air mixed-use complex in Downtown Honolulu, Hawaii, serving as the main campus for Hawaii Pacific University (HPU).
+It opened in late 1994 as a festival marketplace, which has completely failed financially due to several bankruptcies and a shift in the tenant mix.
+Located at the Honolulu Harbor, the Aloha Tower Marketplace includes several national historic landmarks including the Aloha Tower (hence the name "Aloha Tower" Marketplace), Falls of Clyde and Hawaiʻi Maritime Center.